Manchester United defender Wan-Bissaka given two-match Champions League ban after Young Boys red card

 UEFA confirmed the news of Wan-Bissaka's punishment on Wednesday morning, following the incident during the game in Bern earlier this month.

-A silly challenge from the full-back after just 34 minutes saw him receive a straight red card, as he lunged in on Young Boys player Christopher Martins.
-After the referee consulted VAR, Wan-Bissaka was dismissed.
+The full-back received his marching orders after just 34 minutes after as he lunged in on Young Boys player Christopher Martins, with the referee consulting VAR before showing the defender a straight red card.

-It saw Man Utd - who were leading 1-0 at the time through a Cristiano Ronaldo goal - cede control of the match, and they were beaten by a winner in second half stoppage time.
+That saw United - who were leading 1-0 at the time through a Cristiano Ronaldo opener - cede control of the match, and they were beaten by a winner in second-half stoppage time.

 Where does this leave Man Utd?

-After the game, Solskjaer was left lamenting his right-back's sloppiness and lack of discipline.
+After the game, Solskjaer was left lamenting his right-back's lack of discipline, telling reporters: "In football in general, not just the Champions League, discipline is a huge part of the game.

-Wan-Bissaka will likely be replaced by Diogo Dalot, who came on at right-back as a half-time substitute during the game in Switzerland, for the match against Villarreal as Man Utd look to get revenge on the side who beat them in last season's Europa League final.
+Wan-Bissaka will likely be replaced by Diogo Dalot, who came on at right-back as a half-time substitute during the game in Switzerland, for the match against Villarreal as United look for revenge against the side who beat them in last season's Europa League final.